Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 # Stolen valour claims

+Moulton Howe
+> In April 2002, Dan Burisch told Bill he was a microbiologist who had worked for the U. S. government’s MJ-12 and MAJI Committee since recruitment in 1986 by Naval Intelligence while he was completing his Bachelor’s Degrees in Psychology at the University of Las Vegas in Nevada.
+There are no military records for Danny B Crain or Danny B Catselas Burisch and Dan explained he was never inducted in any military unit.
+But in his secret work as a government microbiologist, he said he would sometimes be asked to wear military uniforms for formal meetings.

 According to [Jeremy Rys](https://alienscientist.com/burisch.html):

 > Vietnam Veteran and actual former Area 51 Employee Edgar Fouche worked with a few ex Navy Seals to file "Stolen Valor" charges against Dan "Burisch" Crain, subsequently prompting Dan to remove nearly 80% of his videos and other online materials from the web to avoid being charged and court martialed.

+# Q-94-109A document

+Purported leaked medical report of "in vitro experimentation, ...Extraterrestrial Biological Entity (EBE) A.K.
+'AQ-J-Rod.'" as part of a secret project known as AQ-J-Rod.

 # Eagles Disobey